chearmstrong/node-serverless-openwhisk-template/README.md

 `npm install --global serverless serverless-openwhisk`

-I've also included the `serverless-webpack` to bundle the package (to help reduce the overall package size).
-This is in the `package.json`.
+I've also included the `serverless-webpack` to bundle the package (to help reduce the overall package size) __but this isn't working atm__. 🤔 This is in the `package.json`

 ### TODO 🤓

+- Fix Webpack.
-I want to update this to use Webpack v4, plus flesh it out a bit more.
+- Update this to use Webpack v4.
+- Flesh it out a bit more.